iosdevpractice/iosdevpractice.github.io/_posts/2014-08-17-fan-site-app.markdown

 * use a tab bar for different sections
 * responsive UI (don't block the UI when making network requests)
-* show network usage in status bar
+* show network activity in status bar
 * show message if network not available

 ## First Tab